transcend-0/BeamSD/README.md

 ### :palm_tree: Enable tree attention for beam search

 #### Approach 1: Replace transformers' beam search.
-Only two lines of code are needed!
+Only one line of code is needed after import!
 ```python
 from beamsd import replace_beam_search_with_TreeAttn